List of three-letter broadcast call signs in the United States: Overview

-In the United States, all radio and television broadcasting stations that are licensed by the Federal Communications Commission (FCC) are assigned official, and unique, call signs.
+In the United States, all radio and television broadcasting stations that are licensed by the Federal Communications Commission (FCC) are assigned official, distinct call signs.
 Organized broadcasting began in the U.S. in the early 1920s on the AM band — FM and television did not exist yet.
 Initially most broadcasting stations were assigned three-letter calls; however, a switch was made in April 1922 to primarily four-letter calls, after the number of stations had increased into the hundreds.
 For a few years thereafter a small number of new three-letter calls continued to be issued.
 Although most of the original three-letter calls were randomly assigned, these later calls were often specially requested to match station slogans.
 The last new three-letter call was assigned to station WIS (now WVOC) in Columbia, South Carolina on January 23, 1930.
 Since then, three-letter calls have only been assigned to stations, including FM (beginning in 1943) and TV (beginning in 1946), which are historically related to an AM station that was originally issued that call sign.

 This review only includes FCC-licensed stations.
 Not included are unlicensed operations, such as carrier current, cable TV, and Internet stations — for example, San Diego State University's "KCR" — which have adopted call-letter-like identifiers that are not officially issued by the FCC.
 Also not included are stations which use, as slogans, three-letter truncations of their official four-letter call signs; for example, the full call sign for radio station "KOH" in Reno, Nevada is actually KKOH, and "WTN" in Nashville, Tennessee is actually WWTN.
 In addition, stations which formerly had three letters but have since changed (such as Albuquerque, New Mexico's KKOB, formerly KOB) are not listed.